Journalist Claims Omarosa Threatened Her, Said White House Has ‘Dossier’ on Her

 Post reporter Abby Phillip was one of several people who witnessed the incident.
 Phillip said she didn’t hear every word, but Ryan told her afterward that she felt Manigault’s behavior was “Secret Serviceable,” meaning it warranted intervention by law enforcement.

-Ryan also said that during the encounter Manigault told her she was one of several African American journalists who the White House is keeping dossiers on.
+Ryan also said that during the encounter Manigault told her she was one of several African-American journalists whom the White House is keeping dossiers on.
 “I said, ‘Good for you, good for you, good for you,’” Ryan said.

 Manigault’s alleged reference to dossiers on journalists is new, but during the campaign she said of Never Trump Republicans, “Trump has a long memory and we’re keeping a list.”